08:20, July 30, 2023

 “Woodcutter, Woodcutter!
 The old Woodcutter/ His cold song calls me back/ In this wandering life, luckily I still have a gourd of wine/ To be friends with you in the mountains and streams (...)
-There is still a sky of drifting clouds for me/ The moon still shines brightly on my face/ Tomorrow you will go up the hill to chop wood/ I will return to the forest to sleep soundly on a stone pillow” (Playful poem).
+There is still a sky of drifting clouds for me/ The moon still shines brightly on my face/ Tomorrow you will go back to the hill to chop wood/ I will return to the forest to sleep soundly on a stone pillow” (Playful poem).

-Those were the last verses that Hoang Phu Ngoc Tuong read while drinking with friends and staying up to watch the World Cup on the fateful night of June 14, 1998, before he suffered a stroke.
-In the years that followed, on his hospital bed, he could still write poems and read them with his family, but he no longer had that soul-stirring voice.
+Those were the last verses of poetry that Hoang Phu Ngoc Tuong read while drinking with friends and staying up to watch the World Cup on the fateful night of June 14, 1998, before he suffered a stroke.
+In the years that followed, on his hospital bed, he could still write poems and read them out to his family, but he no longer had that soul-stirring voice.
 And, 25 years later, on July 24, 2023, he "returned to the forest and slept soundly on a stone pillow", an eternal sleep...

 In modern literature, Hoang Phu Ngoc Tuong is not the first in quantity, but he is the first in quality.
 He only had time to attach his name to 20 works, but he is the most talented writer, next to Nguyen Tuan.